-Richard Dawkins, the recently departed ardent atheist (and really hater of all things Christian), described this within his book “The Blind Watchmaker” that, “Evolution has no long-term goal.
+Richard Dawkins, ardent atheist (and really hater of all things Christian), described this within his book “The Blind Watchmaker” that, “Evolution has no long-term goal.
 There is no long-distant target, no final perfection to serve as a criterion for selection…”.
 Finally, Dawkins stated, “In the case of living machinery", the designer is “unconscious natural selection, the blind watchmaker.”

 Natural Selection The Blind Watchmaker.